-Existing property tax law requires the personal property of an air carrier to be taxed at its fair market value, and the California Constitution requires property subject to ad valorem property taxation to be assessed in the county in which it is situated.
-Existing law, for the 2005-06 fiscal year to the 2016-17 fiscal year, inclusive, specifies a formula to determine the fair market value of certificated aircraft of a commercial air carrier, and rebuttably presumes that the amount determined pursuant to this formula is the fair market value of the certificated aircraft.
-Existing law, until December 31, 2016, requires the Aircraft Advisory Subcommittee of the California Assessors' Association to designate, after soliciting input from commercial air carriers operating in the state, a lead county assessor's office for each commercial air carrier operating certificated aircraft in this state in an assessment year, and requires the lead county assessor to calculate the value of the air carrier's personal property and to transmit these calculations to other county assessors, but specifies that each county assessor is responsible for assessing and enrolling the taxable value of SB 1329 -2- the property in his or her county, as provided.
+Existing law, until December 31, 2016, requires the Aircraft Advisory Subcommittee of the California Assessors' Association to designate, after soliciting input from commercial air carriers operating in the state, a lead county assessor's office for each commercial air carrier operating certificated aircraft in this state in an assessment year, and requires the lead county assessor to calculate the value of the air carrier's personal property and to transmit these calculations to other county assessors, but specifies that each county assessor is responsible for assessing and enrolling the taxable value of the property in his or her county, as provided.
 Existing law, until December 31, 2016, also requires the lead county assessor's office to lead a team to audit the books and records of commercial air carriers and requires a commercial air carrier that receives a notice of the designation of a lead county assessor's office to file one signed property statement with the lead county assessor's office for its personal property at all airport locations and fixtures at all airport locations.

-This bill would extend the 2016-17 fiscal year termination date to-an unspecified the 2021-22 fiscal year and the December 31, 2016, inoperative or repeal date to-an unspecified date, December 31, 2021, for the above-described provisions relating to the determination of the fair market value and taxation of certificated aircraft.
+This bill would apply a similar formula for determining the fair market value of certificated aircraft for the 2017-18 fiscal year to the 2021-22 fiscal year, inclusive, but would not include the above-described 10% reduction for a fleet discount, and, for valuing individual aircraft, would instead provide that the value is the lesser of 5% or 1⁄2 of the percentage decrease between the original cost and the full value, rather than between the original cost and 90% of the full value.
+The bill would extend the December 31, 2016, inoperative or repeal date to December 31, 2021, for the above-described provisions relating to the determination of the fair market value and taxation of certificated aircraft.